 A pre-payment meter (PPM) is a great way to budget your account, if you are struggling to keep on top of all your household bills.
 The Payment and Account Resolutions Team can install a PPM into your home, to help you manage your electricity and gas account, and it means its one less bill that you have to worry about.
 The balance on your account will be transferred onto your PPM and recovered at 10%.
 Meaning each time, you have to top up your PPM, 10% will go towards your outstanding balance and 90% towards your electricity or gas usage.
 Please note if you live in rented accommodation we will require permission from your landlord to install a PPM and the team will carry out a few checks to ensure your current meter is compatible for a PPM.

-You can top up with any amount from €5 to €100.
-Give the shop assistant your card and money and they will process the top up.
+• You can top up any amount from €10 to €100.
+Just give the shop assistant your card and money and they will process the top-up.

 Emergency Credit

 When your credit reduces to €2 your meter will emit a low-volume warning sound for 2 minutes.
-Press 0 on your keypad to turn it off.
-After you press the button to turn off the warning sound, you will automatically receive €5 Emergency Credit.
+Press 0 on your PPM to turn it off.
+After you press the button to turn off the warning sound, you will automatically receive €20.00 Emergency Credit.
+You will need to make sure that your next top up is more than the total amount of emergency credit used.

-By switching to a Pay As You Go Meter you are also ensuring you can gradually pay off any outstanding payments on your account.
-With each top up, 25% will go towards your outstanding balance until the balance is clear with the remainder loaded on to your meter.
+By switching to a Prepayment Meter you are also ensuring you can gradually pay off any outstanding balance on your account.
+With each top up, 10% will go towards your outstanding balance until the balance is clear with the remainder credited to your meter for ongoing usage.
 We will notify you when the balance has been paid in full.

-We will send you a minimum of one and a maximum of four statements of account each year.
+Energia will send you a minimum of one and a maximum of four statements of account each year.

 Before installing a prepayment meter in your home, we will work with you to ensure this is the best solution based on your circumstances.
 The following criteria will apply:

-You cannot be critically dependent on electrically powered equipment
+• You cannot be critically dependent on electrically powered equipment.

-A 24 hour tariff must be in operation at the address
+• A 24-hour tariff must be in operation at the address.

-An authorised outlet should be easily accessible to purchase credit for the meter
+• An authorised outlet should be easily accessible to purchase credit for the meter.

 If you do not meet the above criteria, for example you are critically dependent on electrically powered equipment; we will make every effort to find an alternative payment solution for you.